 Video cam – Simulates a shutterless video camera with a CCD matrix.

-Target distance – Shows the distance from the camera to the camera target, when Targeted is enabled.
+Targeted – Shows the distance from the camera to the camera target, when Targeted is enabled.

 Focus distance – If enabled, specifies the distance at which objects are in focus.